Original Movie Language

 The guidelines for title capitalization are language dependent.
 The rules for English and French, for example, are completely different.
 Please familiarize yourself with the rules of the language(s) you are editing.

-One exception is stylized titles.
+One exception is officially stylized titles.
 The first letter of the film mother! and the television series black-ish and grown-ish is not capitalized.
 Another example is Japanese titles in all caps such as the film GHOST IN THE SHELL and the series DEATH NOTE.
+In all cases, the stylized capitalization is used in the opening credits, on the official website and in press material such as press releases.

 There should be no extra info such as the year of release "Coco (2017)" or a country code "LOL (US)" added to the titles.